freezy04/Runtime-Terror/README.md

 - #### Function
       - the doctors should be able to log onto the platform and enter relevant information about their patient
       - the doctors should be able to continually upgrade the system by entering the latest medical data of their patients
+      - the doctors are able to accept or reject a booking request made by a patient

 - #### Purpose
       -  the purpose of this app is to help doctors see the medical history of their patients without having to search for a patients paper records
       -  the appication will also assist patients to book appointments with various doctors
-      -  MobiDoc will also allow doctors to manage their appointments
+      -  MobiDoc will also allow doctors to manage their appointment
       -  this means the doctors save more time and focus on the task at hand -- treating an ill person and saving lives
       -  when the patient arrives for a consultaion, the doctor can just quickly look up said patient's profile containing their medical history and write up the appropriate treatment